GameJs/gamejs/README.md

 Static Deployment
 =================

-You can deploy your game as plain HTML and Javascript using the following:
+You can deploy your game as plain HTML and JavaScript using the following:

     gjs-statify.sh <app> <output-directory>